 Don’t have sound that autoplays

 Video, motion and sound are all great ways to attract attention to your website, but when they play unexpectedly they are an intrusion and are a nightmare for your website usability.
-Most users will shut a webpage rather than figure out how to mute it.
+Most users will close a webpage rather than figure out how to mute it.
 So make sure anything with sound is something that the user has to opt-in to.

 Use links wisely